Holonomic quantum computation: a scalable adiabatic architecture: Derivations of main results

 \subsubsection{Robustness to incoherent errors from dynamical disorder}

 The main strength of the analysis above is that it shows the inherent robustness of the scheme to coherent errors in the classical control.
-However, in the light of the developments of Rydberg platforms for quantum simulation and computation \cite{bernien_probing_2017,Levine19,Controlling,PhysRevLett.128.113602, cong_hardware-efficient_2022,bluvstein_quantum_2022,BlochArray,bluvstein_quantum_2024}, it would also be important to see to what extent holonomic schemes may be able to tolerate incoherent errors that resemble environment induced decoherence.
+However, it would also be important to see to what extent holonomic schemes may be able to tolerate incoherent errors that resemble environment induced decoherence.
+This is particularly important in the light of potential implementations in Rydberg atom platforms~\cite{bernien_probing_2017,Levine19,Controlling,PhysRevLett.128.113602, cong_hardware-efficient_2022,bluvstein_quantum_2022,BlochArray,bluvstein_quantum_2024}.
 An idea to understand this is to observe that some incoherent errors can be written as convex combinations of coherent errors, like the ones that give rise to Eq.~(\ref{eq:delta-alpha}).

 To be concrete, let us consider a functional dependence in time of the control parameters of the form

 where $\xi_a$ is a stochastic fluctuating noise term in addition to the desired and anticipated time-controlled term $\Omega_a^0$, for $a=0,\dots, d-1$ and $\gamma$ is a real parameter determining the noise strength.
 To make some progress, let us assume that $\xi_a(t)$ are Gaussian stochastic processes, with vanishing mean and two-time correlations functions given by